xxSahil/N-Puzzle-Solver---AI-Search-Algorithm/README.md

-# Assignment 1 ProposedStructure
+# Structure

-This project implements the A\* algorithm for the n-puzzle (8/15/24).
+This project implements the A\* algorithm for the n-puzzle.
 Below is a brief overview of the main files and their roles.

 ## Files
 - **Results/**
-  - Contains raw results and figures for Part 1, 2, and 3 of the assignment
+  - Contains raw results and figures

 - **puzzle.py**